-Pioneering cancer gene therapy by Novartis backed by U.S. panel
+FDA panel backs Novartis' pioneering new cancer gene therapy

-(Reuters) - Novartis AG's (NOVN.S) pioneering cancer drug won the backing of a federal advisory panel on Wednesday, paving the way for the first gene therapy to be approved in the United States.
+(Reuters) - Novartis AG's (NOVN.S) pioneering new cancer drug won enthusiastic support from a federal advisory panel on Wednesday, paving the way for approval of the first U.S. gene therapy.

-An advisory panel to the Food and Drug Administration voted 10-0 that the drug, tisagenlecleucel, should be approved to treat patients with relapsed B-cell acute lymphoblastic leukemia (ALL), the most common form of U.S. childhood cancer.
+The panel unanimously recommended that the Food and Drug Administration approve the drug, tisagenlecleucel, for patients ages 3 to 25 with relapsed B-cell acute lymphoblastic leukemia (ALL), the most common form of U.S childhood cancer.

+The drug uses a new technology known as CAR-T, or chimeric antigen receptor T-cell therapy, which harnesses the body's own immune cells to recognize and attack malignant cells.

+In a clinical trial, 83 percent of patients who had relapsed or failed chemotherapy achieved complete or partial remission three months post infusion.
+After one year 79 percent of patients were still alive.

 The FDA is not obliged to follow the recommendations of its advisers but typically does so.
 The agency is expected to rule on the drug by the end of September.